jwenjian/lucky-you/README.md

 ## Donation

-Thanks for your donation, your donation will encourege me to add more feature and fix bugs if has any
+Thanks for your donation, your donation will encourage me to add more feature and fix bugs if has any

 ### Wechat Pay